RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-28-TensorFlow-Responsible-AI-tools.md

 ---
 title:  "TensorFlow Responsible AI tools"
 excerpt:  "
-Learn how to integrate Responsible AI practices into your ML workflow using Ten (...)"
+Learn how to integrate Responsible AI practices into your ML workflow using TensorFlow TensorFlow is committed to helping make progress in the responsible development of AI by sharing a collection of resources and tools with the ML communi (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Techni.png
 sidebar: